FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 mesh3 Th = cube(3, 4, 5);
 ```

-By defaults the label are :
+By default the labels are :

 1. face $y=0$,
 2. face $x=1$,